borgwang/reinforce_py/README.md

 Both of these alogorithm belong to Policy Gradient methods, which directly parameterize the policy rather than a state value function.
 For more details about policy gradient algorithms, see Chap 13 of  [Reinforcement Learning: An Introduction 2nd Edition](http://webdocs.cs.ualberta.ca/~sutton/book/the-book.html)
 We use REINFORCE and Actor-Critic Methods to solve game of Pong.

+4. DDPG
+Deep Deterministic Policy Gradient is base on Deterministic Policy Gradient methods proposed by Sliver et al., 2014.
+DDPG is a policy-based RL Algorithm which can solve high-dimensional (even continuous) action spaces tasks.
+We use DDPG to solve a continuous control task Walker2d.

 ## LICENCE
 MIT